 John W Primomo

 John W Primomo is a retired United States Magistrate Judge for the Western District of Texas in San Antonio.
-In addition to Architect of Death at Auschwitz: A Biography of Rudolf Höss, he authored The Appomattox Generals, The Parallel Lives of Joshua L. Chamberlain, USA, and John B. Gordon, CSA, Commanders at the Surrender Ceremony of April 12, 1865.
-For 30 years, he has been a volunteer with Camp Discovery, a summer camp in South Texas for children with cancer.
-He is also the President of the non-profit corporation that operates Camp Discovery and other camps for children with life-threatening illnesses and their families.
+He has authored The Rio Grande Sniper Killings;Caught in the Sights of A Drug Conspiracy, Architect of Death at Auschwitz: A Biography of Rudolf Höss, and The Appomattox Generals; The Parallel Lives of Joshua L. Chamberlain, USA, and John B. Gordon, CSA, Commanders at the Surrender Ceremony of April 12, 1865.
+For 30 years, he volunteered with Camp Discovery, a summer camp in South Texas for children with cancer.
+He also served as the President of the non-profit corporation that operates Camp Discovery and other camps for children with cancer and their families.

 Rudolf Höss has been called the greatest mass murderer in history.
 As the creator and commandant of Auschwitz, he supervised the killing of more than 1.1 million people.
 Unlike many Nazis who denied either knowing about or participating in the Holocaust, Höss frankly acknowledged his role in Hitler’s Final Solution.
 Utilizing Auschwitz records, as well as the testimony of numerous survivors and even SS, Architect of Death at Auschwitz describes the plight of hundreds of thousands of men, women, and children forcibly taken from their homes, packed into cattle cars, and transported to their deaths in the Auschwitz gas chambers.
 The book also details the tortuous camp life endured by those found sufficiently fit to work.